jolespin/pykofamsearch/README.md

 -h, --help            show this help message and exit

 I/O arguments:
--i PROTEINS, --proteins PROTEINS
+  -i, --proteins PROTEINS
                         path/to/proteins.fasta. stdin does not stream and loads everything into memory.
-[Default: stdin] -o OUTPUT, --output OUTPUT
-                        path/to/output.tsv [Default: stdout]
+[Default: stdin] -o, --output OUTPUT   path/to/output.tsv [Default: stdout] -s, --subset SUBSET   path/to/identifiers.list where HMM identifiers are on a separate line used to subset the database.
+Only HMMs in the subset will be used.
   --no_header           No header

 Utility arguments:
--p N_JOBS, --n_jobs N_JOBS
-                        Number of threads to use [Default: 1]
+  -p, --n_jobs N_JOBS   Number of threads to use [Default: 1]

 HMMSearch arguments:
--e EVALUE, --evalue EVALUE
-                        E-value threshold [Default: 0.1] -a, --all_hits        Return all hits and do not use curated threshold.
+  -e, --evalue EVALUE   E-value threshold [Default: 0.1] -a, --all_hits        Return all hits and do not use curated threshold.
 Not recommended for large queries.
+  -t, --threshold_scale THRESHOLD_SCALE
+                        Multiplier for the curated thresholds.
+Higher values will make the annotation more strict [Default: 1.0]

 Database arguments:
--d DATABASE_DIRECTORY, --database_directory DATABASE_DIRECTORY
+  -d, --database_directory DATABASE_DIRECTORY
                         path/to/kofam_database_directory/ cannot be used with -b/-serialized_database
--b SERIALIZED_DATABASE, --serialized_database SERIALIZED_DATABASE
+  -b, --serialized_database SERIALIZED_DATABASE
                         path/to/database.pkl cannot be used with -d/--database_directory
 ```